 - The alternator also includes many moving parts.
 Those parts may wear down over time or become dirty.
-They can also experience stress from drastic changes in temperature.
-They can eventually cause the alternator to dysfunction.
+They can also experience stress from drastic temperature changes.
+They can eventually cause the alternator to become dysfunctional.

 - Ultimately, bearings within the assembly that influence the rotation of the rotor shaft can start failing.
 As this happens, the rotor is less able to spin as quickly as it was before.
 The alternator will produce an inadequate charge and ultimately fully stop working.